NovaTrail/ReversionTrader/README.md

 *Password for public viewing = public*

+Note: the application sleeps between runs to save compute budget so it takes 2-3 seconds to load up outside these runtimes.

 ## What Is This?

 - The script monitors crypto pairs that have had historic correlation (mathematically co-integration).